rkaushik29/java-lucene-search-api/README.md

 - Install Python (3.8+)
 - Install Maven
 - Install Lucene (from the Lucene official website)
-- Install the required Python3.10+ dependencies: `pip install bs4`.
+- Install the required Python3.10+ dependencies: `pip install parquet-tools`.
 - Add the following jar files to the Classpath: `lucene-core-{version}.jar` and `lucene-demos-{version}.jar` by using the following command `export CLASSPATH=/full/path/to/{lucene1}.jar:/full/path/to/{lucene2}.jar:$CLASSPATH`.
 - Include the Lucene index in `search-api/src/main/resources`.
 - Include the Parquet file with the same name as the index in `search-api/src/main/resources`.
 The fileame should be : `<your-index-name>.parquet.gz`.
 If it differs, modify `run_api.sh`.